susanBuck/notes/07_Version_Control/09_Tracking_changes.md

 * If you want to undo changes made to a file that haven't yet been staged, you can use the command `git checkout <file>`.

 * If you stage a file but decide you want to unstage it, run this command: `git reset HEAD <file>`.
-This won't revert any changes to that file (that's what `checkout does`), it will just remove it from the sage.
+This won't revert any changes to that file (that's what `checkout` does), it will just remove it from the stage.

 * If you delete a file from a project, you'll use the `git rm <file>` command instead of `git add <file>`.